666rayen999/6ECS9/README.md

 you gon find that PicoECS is the fastest the most of the time i did sum benchmarks
 6ecs9 is 2.5x faster than PicoECS

+#### benchmark:
+creating N entities
+creating 2 components (position, velocity) adding random components on each entity, some with position, and some with velocity, sum with both adding 2 systems (random, movement)

+- random: giving each entity random velocity
+- movement: moving position by velocity

+removing all entities

+for 256 entity:
+`6ecs9: 13μs` `picoECS: 37μs`
+for 1024 entity:
+`6ecs9: 44μs` `picoECS: 190μs`
+for 4096 entity:
+`6ecs9: 170μs` `picoECS: 517μs`
+for 1M entity:
+`6ecs9: 41.86ms` `picoECS: 124.19ms`
+for 16M entity:
+`6ecs9: 580.98ms` `picoECS: 1415.43ms`
+for 67M entity:
+`6ecs9: 2.67s` `picoECS: 6.82s`